The Task Administrator is the central tool used to administer AutoMate

 The Task Administrator is used to manage and implement almost all aspects of AutoMate with the exception of task creation and examination.
-Using the Task Administrator, you can perform the following:
+It can perform the following procedures:

 Creating and naming new managed tasks